 We or our partners must obtain regulatory approval before marketing or selling our future drug products.
 If we or our partners are unable to receive regulatory approval and do not market or sell our future drug products, we will never receive any revenue from such product sales.
 In the United States, we or our partners must obtain FDA approval for each drug that we intend to commercialize.
 The FDA approval process is typically lengthy and expensive, and approval is never certain.
 Products distributed abroad are also subject to foreign government regulation.
 Neither the FDA nor foreign regulatory agencies have approved any of our drug product candidates.
 We have several drug products in various stages of preclinical and clinical development; however, we are unable to determine when, if ever, any of these products will be commercially available.
-Because of the risks and uncertainties in biopharmaceutical development, our product candidates, our management's credibility, our company's value and our operating results may suffer.
+Because of the risks and uncertainties in biopharmaceutical development, our product candidates could take a significantly longer time to gain regulatory approval than we expect or may never gain approval.
+If the FDA delays regulatory approval of our product candidates, our management's credibility, our company's value and our operating results may suffer.
 Even if the FDA or foreign regulatory agencies approve a product candidate, the approval may limit the indicated uses for a product candidate and/or may require post-marketing studies.